A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsubsection{Real-time, In-task Feedback}

 Using the monitoring data and measurements calculated from the data, real-time, in-task feedback is provided to the trainee.
-TASBID is designed to provide five types of information, illustrated in Figure \ref{fig:warning}, to raise the trainee's attention to job safety and task specifications.
+To raise the trainee's attention to job safety and task specifications, TASBID provides five types of information, illustrated in Fig. \ref{fig:warning}.

-The remaining battery level in percentage of the battery capacity is updated in real-time and displayed at the upper right corner of the camera view, as Figure \ref{fig:warning} illustrates.
+The remaining battery level is updated in real-time and displayed at the upper right corner of the camera view, as Fig. \ref{fig:warning} illustrates.
 The battery icon is in green color when the remaining power is 70\% or higher, yellow if between 30\% and 70\%, and otherwise in red.
 The battery icon starts to flush once the remaining power drops below 30\%.
-The displayed battery level sets a time constraint to encourage the trainee to finish the task before the drone running out of power.
+The displayed battery level set a time constraint to encourage the trainee to finish the inspection before the drone runs out of power.
 The drone's speed is always displayed at the upper left corner of the camera view.
-Three types of messages may appear at the bottom left when certain conditions occur: \begin{itemize} \item A message about speeding will show up at the bottom left corner if $X_{s,i}$ in Equation (\ref{eq:speeding}) is one. \item A message to remind the recommended distance from the bridge elements will appear if Algorithm \ref{algorithm_inpath} returns $X_{t,i}=0$ but $l^\ast_{t,i}\leq 8$m for the inspection task $t$. \item A message appears if the drone senses any object within 2.5m to the center of the drone or crashes into anything (i.e., whenever $X_{h,i}$, $X_{v,i}$, or $X_{o,i}$ turns from false to a non-false value). \end{itemize}
+Three types of messages may appear at the bottom left when certain conditions occur: \begin{itemize} \item A message about speeding will show up at the bottom left corner if $X_{s,i}$ in Equation (\ref{eq:speeding}) is one. \item A message to remind the recommended distance from the bridge elements will appear if the drone is off-path, far away from the bridge element to inspect (i.e., Algorithm \ref{algorithm_inpath} returns $X_{t,i}=0$ and $l^\ast_{t,i}\leq 8$m for the inspection task $t$). \item A message appears if the drone senses any object within 2.5m to the center of the drone or crashes into anything (i.e., whenever $X_{h,i}$, $X_{v,i}$, or $X_{o,i}$ turns from zero to a positive value). \end{itemize}